damianhakert/damianhakert.github.io/source/aup/index.html.md

 You may not use, or encourage, promote, facilitate or instruct others to use GitLab.com for any illegal, harmful, fraudulent, infringing or offensive use, or to transmit, store, display, distribute or otherwise make available content that is illegal, harmful, fraudulent, infringing or offensive.
 Prohibited activities or content include:

 - Illegal, Harmful or Fraudulent Activities.
-Any activities that are illegal, that violate the rights of others, or that may be harmful to others, our operations or reputation, including disseminating, promoting or facilitating pornography, offering or disseminating fraudulent goods, services, schemes, or promotions, make-money-fast schemes, ponzi and pyramid schemes, phishing, or pharming.
+Any activities that are illegal, that violate the rights of others, or that may be harmful to others, our operations or reputation.
-- Infringing Content.
-Content that infringes or misappropriates the intellectual property or proprietary rights of others.
+- Infringing or Offensive Content.
+Content that infringes or misappropriates the intellectual property or proprietary rights of others as well as content that is defamatory, obscene, abusive.
-- Offensive Content.
-Content that is defamatory, obscene, abusive, invasive of privacy, or otherwise objectionable, including content that constitutes child pornography, relates to bestiality, or depicts non-consensual sex acts.
 - Harmful Content.
 Content or other computer technology that may damage, interfere with, surreptitiously intercept, or expropriate any system, program, or data, including viruses, Trojan horses, worms, time bombs, or cancelbots.

 ### No Security Violations